Education is not just the key to breaking free from poverty, it's a pathway towards a brighter tomorrow.

 Outside the field of education, I have continued to pursue projects that help shed light on important issues within society.
 I joined the Board of Directors of the Pad Project, a non-profit organization focused on cultivating awareness, providing resources for, and empowering women worldwide regarding reproductive health and menstrual care.
 I also coauthored Our Mom, Our Superhero - A Mental Health Journey, a children’s book focused on mental health to improve stigmas and help provide young children with early education and tools to understand, identify, and manage mental health struggles from a young age.

-Organizations That I Proudly Serve
+Organizations I Proudly Support

 Where am I now?